Regina Bain

 Executive Director

-Regina Bain is an artist and educator serving as the Executive Director of the Louis Armstrong House Museum.
-In the midst of the reverberations of slavery, Jim Crow laws and the great migration, Armstrong became America’s first Black popular music icon.
-The Museum preserves his home and archives and develops programs grounded in the values of artistic excellence, education and community.
-This year, Ms. Bain recently opened the new 14,000 sq. foot Armstrong Center housing a multimedia exhibit curated by Jason Moran, a 75-seat performance space, and the 60,000-piece Armstrong Archives — the largest archives of any jazz musician and one of the largest of any Black musician.
+Regina Bain serves as the Executive Director of the Louis Armstrong House Museum which was honored with the 2024 United States National Medal for Museums and Libraries, celebrating its work in community.
+The Museum preserves the landmarked home and archives of jazz icon, Louis Armstrong, and develops programs grounded in the values of artistic excellence, education and community.
+Ms. Bain recently opened the new 14,000 sq. foot, 26 million-dollar, Armstrong Center, housing a multimedia exhibition, a 75-seat performance space, and the 60,000-piece Armstrong Archives — the largest of any single jazz musician.
+Her writing is featured in the Handbook of Black Librarianship, Third Edition.